 Skills (“hands”)

-Demonstrate project management skills—i.e. the ability to: (a) assess the capacity and reputation of partner organizations; (b) frame and refine the research problem in consultation with agency staff; (c) develop a project plan with timelines and deliverables; and (d) monitor progress against the project plan.
+Demonstrate project management skills—i.e. the ability to: (a) assess the capacity and reputation of partner organizations, churches or movements; (b) frame and refine the theological and socio-economic elements of the research problem in consultation with church, NGO or movement leadership; (c) develop a project plan with timelines and deliverables; (d) monitor progress against the project plan.

-Demonstrate interpersonal skills—i.e., the ability to develop rapport and sustain trust relationships with agency staff and study group members
+Demonstrate interpersonal skills—i.e., the ability to develop rapport and sustain trust relationships with organizational leadership and study group members

 Demonstrate in-field research skills—i.e., the ability to (a) gain access to the study population in their social settings; (b) select appropriate data collection methods; (c) conduct interviews with select informants; (d) analyze the data; and (e) effectively communicate findings in writing and a public presentation.